alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <p><b>NOTE:</b> If you’re a US citizen, you’ll also need your SSN and will be asked to fill out a tax form for the US government.
 Ask to fill out this form during the appointment.
 You won’t need to go through the hassle of printing the form, mailing it in or stopping by the specific bank branch again.</p>

 <h5> Pros with Deutsche Bank</h5>
-<li>Their customer service is top notch</li>
+<li>Their customer service is top notch.</li>
 <li>You can withdraw cash from ATMs around Europe without fees at select banks.
-You can also withdraw cash from your ScotiaBank account without fees from Deutsche Bank ATMs (regardless of if you have an account with Deutsche Bank)</li>
+You can also withdraw cash from your ScotiaBank account without fees from Deutsche Bank ATMs (regardless of if you have an account with Deutsche Bank).</li>
 <li>Online banking.
-Their phone app is efficient and they’ll help you set everything up in person if you request a meeting</li>
+Their phone app is efficient and they’ll help you set everything up in-person if you request a meeting.</li>

 <h4 id="other_banks"> 2.3.2 Other Banks </h4>
 <h5> N26 </h5>
-<p> Anand to fill this section.
-How to set up an account?
-Pros and cons of using this bank. </p>
+<p> N26 offers an easy to set-up bank account, designed specifically for international people settling down for the first time in Germany.
+To set up the account, you need to fill in the online registration form, then complete their online ID verification which will require your passport, and then pair your smartphone to your account.
+N26 has no physical branch, so everything is done online. </p>

+<h5> Pros with N26</h5>
+<li>Their set up is incredibly easy.</li>
+<li>You can withdraw cash from all ATMs which accept mastercard.</li>
+<li>Online banking.
+Their phone app is efficient and can be used for all banking needs.</li>
+<li>You can withdraw cash from supermarkets and other vendors with a QR code</li>

+<h5> Cons with N26</h5>
+<li>Depending on the account, you only get 5 ATM withdrawals in Germany per month for free, any German ATM withdrawals after this will be charged.</li>
+<li>You can only deposit cash through a supermarket or vendor.</li>

 <h5> Commerzbank </h5>
 <p>From our experiences, Commerzbank is very frustrating to open an account with.
 While you can try and open an account online without an appointment, you will end up having to prove your identity (bring your passport) at a PostBank or in-person unless you’re a German citizen.
 If they need to send you your ATM card more than once, they will charge you 5€ each time they send it.
 They will also charge you when they send you correspondence through the mail.